 Introductory Course – 3 Credits

-An overview of the program with a focus on upcoming curriculum and industry trends at large and an overview of campaign management systems available in the market.
-Students learn how to combine multi-channel metrics, baselines, and benchmarks with thoughtful and actionable analysis.
-They will review the fundamentals of business and marketing measurement, and also learn best practices in data visualization.
+This course offers an overview of the program, focusing on upcoming curriculum, industry trends and campaign management systems available in the market.
+Students will learn how to combine multi-channel metrics, baselines and benchmarks using thoughtful and actionable analyses.
+They will review the fundamentals of business and marketing measurement, and learn best practices in data visualization.

-The course also includes a quantitative “boot camp” to ensure students are ready to progress on to other courses within the sequence.
-This “boot camp” will consist of a series of modules students must complete concurrently with their other coursework to ensure that students have a solid understanding of the quantitative terms and concepts they will need to succeed in future Data Marketing Communications courses.
+This course also includes a quantitative “boot camp” to ensure students are ready to progress to the other courses in the program’s sequence.
+This “boot camp” will consist of a series of modules, which students must complete concurrently with their other coursework.
+Completing these modules will ensure that students have a solid understanding of the quantitative terms and concepts needed to succeed in future DMC courses.